cdktf/cdktf-provider-datadog/docs/serviceLevelObjective.csharp.md

 - *Type:* object

-A boolean indicating whether this monitor can be deleted even if it’s referenced by other resources (e.g. dashboards).
+A boolean indicating whether this monitor can be deleted even if it's referenced by other resources (for example, dashboards).

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/datadog/r/service_level_objective#force_delete ServiceLevelObjective#force_delete}